multiversx/mx-sdk-js-native-auth-server/README.md

   validateImpersonateCallback: (signerAddress: string, impersonateAddress: string) => boolean | Promise<boolean>;

   // A mandatory list of accepted origins in case the server component must validate the incoming requests
   // by domain.
-At least one value must be provided
+At least one value must be provided.
+Wildcards are accepted in the form '*.domain.com' or 'https://*.domain.com'.
+  // General wildcard is also accepted, in the form '*'
   acceptedOrigins: string[] = [];

   // An optional function that returns a boolean if the origin received as a parameter is accepted.